-By studying eye movement during human locomotion, Matthis et al.~\cite{matthis2018gaze} show that humans rely heavily on eye-body coordination when walking, and that the gaze changes depending on characteristics of the environment, e.g. whether humans walk in flat or rough terrain.
+By studying eye movement during human locomotion,~\cite{matthis2018gaze} show that humans rely heavily on eye-body coordination when walking and that the gaze changes depending on characteristics of the environment, e.g., whether humans walk in flat or rough terrain.
 This finding motivates the use of visual sensory input to improve quadrupedal locomotion on uneven terrain.
-While handling uneven terrain is still possible without vision, a blind agent is unable to e.g. consistently avoid large obstacles as shown in Figure~\ref{figure:teaser}.
+While handling uneven terrain is still possible without the vision, a blind agent is unable to consistently avoid large obstacles as shown in Figure~\ref{figure:teaser}.
 To maneuver around such obstacles, the agent needs to perceive the obstacles at a distance and dynamically make adjustments to its trajectory to avoid any collision.
-Likewise, an agent navigating rough terrain (Mountain environment in Figure~\ref{figure:teaser}) may also benefit from vision by anticipating changes in the terrain before contact, and visual observations can therefore play an important role in improving locomotion skills.
+Likewise, an agent navigating rough terrain (mountain and forest in Figure~\ref{figure:teaser}) may also benefit from vision by anticipating changes in the terrain before contact, and visual observations can therefore play an important role in improving locomotion skills.

 In this paper, we propose to combine proprioceptive states and first-person-view visual inputs with a cross-modal Transformer for learning locomotion RL policies.
-Our key insight is that proprioceptive states (i.e. robot pose, Inertial Measurement Unit (IMU) readings, and local joint rotations) provide a precise measure ment of the current robot status for \textit{immediate} reaction, while visual inputs from a depth sensor can help the agent plan to maneuver uneven terrain or large obstacles in its path.
-Inspired by the recent development of multi-modal reasoning with Transformers~\cite{vaswani2017attention, Tsai2019MultimodalTF, Gabeur2020MultimodalTF}, we propose to fuse two streams of inputs, proprioceptive states and depth images, for RL using Transformers, which enables the model to reason using complementary information from both modalities.
-Additionally, Transformers also offer a mechanism for agents to attend to specific visual regions (e.g. objects or uneven ground) that are critical for its long-term and short-term decision making, which may in turn lead to a more generalizable and interpretable policy.
+Our key insight is that proprioceptive states (i.e. robot pose, Inertial Measurement Unit (IMU) readings, and local joint rotations) provide a precise measurement of the current robot status for \textit{immediate} reaction, while visual inputs from a depth camera help the agent plan to maneuver uneven terrain and large obstacles in the path.
+We fuse the proprioceptive state and depth image inputs using Transformers~\citep{vaswani2017attention, Tsai2019MultimodalTF} for RL, which enables the model to reason with complementary information from both modalities.
+Additionally, Transformers also offer a mechanism for agents to attend to specific visual regions (e.g. objects or uneven ground) that are critical for their long-term and short-term decision making, which may in turn lead to a more generalizable and interpretable policy.